Curricula Overview (MG)

 Bachelor of Science in Business Administration (BSBA)

 Candidates for the BSBA degree must fulfill all University degree requirements including the College Core Curriculum, the BSBA Core, and the major program requirements.
-All BSBA major programs require the completion of 32 courses.
+All BSBA major programs require the completion of 32 credits.
 Students must maintain good academic standing as defined for their class.

 College Core Curriculum